MicrosoftDocs/windows-itpro-docs/devices/surface/surface-dock-firmware-update.md

 ## Monitor the Surface Dock Firmare Update

->The procedures in this section provide an overview of how to monitor installation of the firmware update.
-This section is optional.
+The procedures in this section provide .
+This section is optional and provides an overview of how to monitor installation of the firmware update.
 For more detailed information about monitoring the update process, see the following sections in this article:
   - [How to verify completion of firmware update](#how-to-verify-completion-of-the-firmware-update)
   - [Event logging](#event-logging)
   - [Troubleshooting tips](#troubleshooting-tips)